AlkemiNetwork/alkemi-earn-contracts/docs/PriceOracle.md

 ### failOracleWithDetails

-Use this when reporting an error from the money market.
-Give the money market result as `details`
+Use this when reporting an error from the Alkemi Earn Verified.
+Give the Alkemi Earn Verified result as `details`

 ```js
 function failOracleWithDetails(address asset, enum PriceOracle.OracleError err, enum PriceOracle.OracleFailureInfo info, uint256 details) internal nonpayable